Chris Dagnall: Bury

 On 19 June 2018, he signed a one-year contract with Bury to link up once again with Shakers manager Ryan Lowe, whom he had played alongside when the two had been teammates at Crewe.

 Tranmere Rovers

 Dagnall was released by Bury in January 2019 and he rejoined Tranmere Rovers until the end of the 2018–19 season.

 Yeovil Town

 On 8 October 2019, Dagnall signed for National League side Yeovil Town.

 Ashton United

 On 12 October 2020, Dagnall joined Ashton United.
 He made his debut the following day in a 1–0 defeat to Atherton Collieries where Dagnall was shown a straight red card for his involvement in a melee.
 This was his only appearance for the club before the early curtailment of the season.

 Yeovil Town

 In November 2020, Dagnall returned to Yeovil Town on a deal until the end of the season.

 Hanley Town

 On 10 June 2021, Dagnall joined ninth tier Midland Premier League side Hanley Town, linking up with former-Yeovil teammate Carl Dickinson who had been appointed manager.

+Stalybridge Celtic

+In October 2022, Dagnall joined Northern Premier League side Stalybridge Celtic he made his debut against FC United of Manchester and would go on to score 5 goals in 26 appearances.

+Lancaster City

+It was announced on 28 June 2024, that Chris would be linking up again with his former boss at Stalybridge Celtic, Chris Willcock at Lancaster City.
+After making 9 appearances, Chris left the club due to work commitments.

+Wythenshawe Town

+Dagnall joined Wythenshawe Town as player-coach for the 2025–26 season.